Thuynh808/Security-Onion-SOC-Workshop/README.md

 ## Objective

-The goal of this project is to integrate an Ubuntu Server (`UbuntuServer00`) into an existing Active Directory environment (`Streetrack.com`).
-This will enable centralized management of user credentials, enhanced security, and a seamless user experience. <br><br>

-## Components

-- **VirtualBox**: For creating and running virtual machines
-- **Windows Server 2019 (DC)**: Serves as the Domain Controller for the `Streetrack.com` domain
-- **Ubuntu Server 20.04.3**: To be integrated into the Active Directory environment
-- **SSH**: Secure Shell for remote management of Ubuntu Server
-- **PAM**: Pluggable Authentication Module for Unix/Linux authentication
-- **SSSD**: System Security Services Daemon for AD integration
-- **Kerberos**: For secure authentication between Ubuntu Server and AD
-- **Net-tools**: Network utilities for network troubleshooting and configuration

-## Objective

 The objective of this project is to set up a virtual network environment for analyzing malware traffic using Security Onion, a Windows VM for Open Source Intelligence (OSINT), and various tools like Wireshark, AbuseIPDB, and VirusTotal.
 This setup aims to provide a realistic SOC (Security Operations Center) experience for malware analysis and network security monitoring. <br><br>

 ## Components